 Within 2 days - 100%

 On occasions we may be asked by suppliers to make payment to them earlier than normal.
-Such request may for example, be made in order to secure accommodation and other services during periods of peak demand.
+Such request may, for example, be made in order to secure accommodation and other services during periods of peak demand.
 We shall endeavour to avoid this if we can.
 However, where we must seek to confirm the arrangements, we reserve the right to ask you to make payment of the requested sum within a stipulated period and prior to the balance due date.
 Any such early payment will be non-refundable except as set out in this clause.

 Due to the exclusive nature of our Journeys, and limited guest places, no refunds can be given for any reason.
-Beyond Human Stories Ltd strongly recommend that you ensure CANCELLATION COVER is provided under your personal travel insurance for your journey costs and other associated fees such as flights.
+Beyond Human Stories Ltd strongly recommends that you ensure CANCELLATION COVER is provided under your personal travel insurance for your journey costs and other associated fees such as flights.

 Also due to the exclusivity of the Journey, Beyond Human Stories Ltd requires a minimum sign up.
 If for any reason we do not reach this sign up, Beyond Human Stories Ltd reserves the right to cancel the Journey.
 In the event of cancellation due to inadequate sign up, full deposits will be returned to guests.